A lot or a little?

-Parents need to know that there is some mature material, including the fact that the main character is a con man who never considers the impact that his lies and scams may have or the risks he is taking.
+Parents need to know that Catch Me if You Can is a 2002 Steven Spielberg crime biography based on a true story, in which Leonardo DiCaprio plays a teenage con artist who managed to convince people at various times that he was an airline pilot, a doctor, and a lawyer, while making and cashing forged checks all over the world.
+There's some mature material, including the fact that the main character is a con man who never considers the impact that his lies and scams may have or the risks he's taking until it wreaks havoc on his relationship with a woman he seems to honestly love, despite all his myriad false pretenses.
 It includes some non-explicit sexual situations and a negotiation with a call girl.
-A character says that her parents refuse to see her following her out of wedlock pregnancy and abortion.
-Characters drink and smoke and use strong language.
-The scene where Frank's parents tell him they are getting a divorce may be upsetting to some.
+A character says that her parents refuse to see her following her out-of-wedlock pregnancy and abortion.
+Characters drink and smoke and use strong language, including one instance of "f--k."
+The scene where Frank's parents tell him they're getting a divorce may be upsetting to some kids.

 What's the story?

-Frank Abagnale, Jr. ( Leonardo DiCaprio) adores his parents.
+Frank Abagnale Jr. ( Leonardo DiCaprio) adores his parents.
 His father (Christopher Walken) relies on using an angle to get what he wants and employs his teen son in his scams.
-But eventually he gets the family into in serious financial trouble.
-When Frank is 16, his parents get divorced and he is told to choose which one he will live with.
-He cannot handle it and he runs away.
+But eventually he gets the family into serious financial trouble.
+When Frank is 16, his parents get divorced, and he's told to choose which one he will live with.
+He can't handle it and he runs away.
 Like a child, he thinks he can recreate the perfect world he once thought he had.
-But he has one very un-childlike quality, an astonishing eye for detail.
-Combined with the charm and panache he learned from his father, the ability to appear innocent to give him apparent credibility and - just as important - youthful fearless (he just doesn't know how outrageous his scams are), he becomes one of the most successful con men in history.
+But he has one very un-childlike quality: an astonishing eye for detail.
+Combined with the charm and panache he learned from his father, the ability to appear innocent to give him apparent credibility and -- just as important -- youthful fearless (he just doesn't know how outrageous his scams are), he becomes one of the most successful con men in history.
 Before he is imprisoned in France, he manages to pass himself off as a pilot, a doctor, and a lawyer.
 He also manages to pass off bad checks worth over $4 million.

 Is it any good?